 Non-Economic Damages

 Non-economic damages address the more intangible impacts of the accident.
-These encompass pain and suffering, which compensates for the physical pain and emotional distress experienced as a result of the injuries.
+These encompass pain and suffering, which compensate for the physical pain and emotional distress experienced as a result of the injuries.
 Compensation may also cover loss of quality of life, mental anguish, emotional trauma, and the potential loss of companionship or consortium if the injuries significantly impact personal relationships.
 In cases of severe or permanent injuries, victims might receive compensation for long-term disability, disfigurement, or reduced life enjoyment.

-The total compensation depends on various factors, including the severity of injuries, the extent of medical treatments required, impact on future earning potential, and the specific circumstances of the accident.
+The total compensation depends on various factors, including the severity of injuries, the extent of medical treatments required, the impact on future earning potential, and the specific circumstances of the accident.
 Insurance policy limits, the at-fault driver’s assets, and Pennsylvania’s comparative negligence laws can also influence the final compensation amount.

 Working with an experienced personal injury attorney is crucial in accurately calculating and pursuing the full range of compensation you deserve.
 A skilled lawyer will thoroughly investigate the accident, gather comprehensive evidence, consult medical experts, and negotiate aggressively with insurance companies to ensure you receive fair and just compensation for the harm you’ve suffered.